 A portion of the above services, such as electricity charges, are "pass through" services for which we are charged on a "back-to-back" basis according to our actual usage (i.e., we are charged pro ratably based on the actual charge of the third party electricity company) due to the fact that we lease part of our facilities from a number of other RAD-Bynet Group members.
-Other services mentioned above, such as vehicles and human resource administration, are performed by one of the RAD-Bynet Group companies and are provided to all members of the RAD-Bynet Group, in order to achieve lower prices for these services based on economies of scale.
-In addition, since the RAD-Bynet Group members' products.
-The charges for these services are engaged in our industry, the RAD-Bynet Group members' products.
-The charges for these services are based on actual costs incurred and are allocated to the Company according to its relative part in such services (e.g., vehicles administration - according to the company's vehicles of the total vehicles of the RAD-Bynet Group; marketing events - according to the number of the Company's customers out of the total participants in the events).
+Other services mentioned above, such as vehicles and human resource administration, are performed by one of the RAD-Bynet Group companies and are provided to all members of the RAD-Bynet Group; in order to achieve lower prices for these services based on economies of scale.
+In addition, since the RAD-Bynet Group is comprised of a number of companies which are engaged in our industry, the RAD-Bynet Group initiates marketing events from time to time, which we participate in, to promote the RAD-Bynet Group members' products.
+The charges for these services are based on actual costs incurred and are allocated to the Company according to its relative part in such services (e.g., vehicles administration - according to the number of the total vehicles of the RAD-Bynet Group; marketing events - according to the number of participants of the Company's customers out of the total participants in the events).